Helping Yourself Heal When Your Child Dies

 You are beginning a journey that is often frightening, painful, and overwhelming.
 The death of a child results in the most profound bereavement.

 In fact, sometimes, your feelings of grief may be so intense that you do not understand what is happening.

 This article provides practical suggestions to help you move toward healing in your personal grief experience.

 Realize Your Grief is Unique

 Your grief is unique.
-No one will grieve in exactly the same way.
-Your experience will be influenced by a variety of factors: the relationship you had with the person who died; the circumstances surrounding the death; your emotional support system; and your cultural and religious background.
+No one will grieve in the same way.
+Your experience will be influenced by various factors: the relationship you had with the person who died, the circumstances surrounding the death; your emotional support system; and your cultural and religious background.

 Allow Yourself to Feel Numb

 Feeling dazed or numb when your child dies may well be a part of your early grief experience.

 You may feel as if the world has suddenly come to a halt.
 This numbness serves a valuable purpose: it gives your emotions time to catch up with what your mind has told you.

 You may feel you are in a dream-like state and that you will wake up, and none of this will be true.